 As we come to end of the academic year we reach our final way to wellbeing – Learn and Discover.
-Arguably, you are learning and discovering new things continuously at University, however learn and discover isn’t just about attending lectures or doing research on you’re chosen subject,(although this is part of it) it’s also about stepping outside your comfort zone, pushing yourself a little, and giving yourself a challenge.
+Arguably, you are learning and discovering new things continuously at University, but learn and discover isn’t just about attending lectures or doing research on you’re chosen subject.
+It’s also about stepping outside your comfort zone, pushing yourself a little, and giving yourself a challenge.

-Take the opportunity while campus is a bit quieter, or you have some free time over the summer to try something new or rediscover an old interest.
+Take the opportunity while you’re home a lot more and have some free time over the summer to try something new.
 Learn a new language, or learn that instrument you’ve always wanted to but never got round to.
 Discover a new podcast, favourite novel or watch a documentary.
-New starts and resolutions don’t have to start with the New Year, and we’ve all got things on our bucket lists to tick off.

 To find out more about Learn and Discover and the Six Ways to Wellbeing visit the Six Ways to Wellbeing website.